 Computer Support Specialist

 This position is perfect for a person with good listening and communication skills.
 It has more to do with customer service than in-depth computer science knowledge.
-As a computer support specialist, you will be expected to solve all IT-related issues in the organization.
+As a computer support specialist, you will be expected to solve all IT-related issues in the organisation.
 It can also include helping customers navigate their way with technology.
 Keeping track of issues in monitors, printers, software, updates, hard drives, and installation does not require a computer science degree.

 This job is valuable to all kinds of firms regardless of the industry of operation.
 Which makes it a highly demanded employment option.
 The median salary for this role is $21 per hour.